 ✔ I’ve learned how to do this better next time so that I can succeed

-✔ I am making a success of this each and every day
+✔ I am moving towards my success each and every day

-Self-talk is a voice inside your head that can be either positive or negative, and physiological responses follow.
+Self-talk is a voice inside your head that can be positive or negative, and the physiological responses follow suit.

 Stress Mindset Theory